jspotten/cs324-labs/07-hw-sockets/README.md

     _different_ from the one you are already on.
 See a list of machine names [here](https://docs.cs.byu.edu/doku.php?id=open-lab-layout):

-    Fall 2023 Note: At the moment, only machines within the "Cities" and "Marvel" labs appear to be reliable choices.
+    Fall 2023 Note: At the moment, only machines within the "States" and "Marvel" labs appear to be reliable choices.

     (Replace "username" with your actual CS username and "hostname" with the